 We want to be happy and we want to feel love.
 Simple stuff until you allow your mundane thinking to get in the way of opening your heart.
 So, let’s talk about what to do.

 Knowing what won’t work is as useful as knowing what will

 Confrontation.
-Nobody does well when they are confronted, especially when confronted by the person they married; who they want to be sweet.
-What you should expect from your husband if you confront him are the following
+Nobody does well when they are confronted, especially when confronted by the person they married; who they rightfully expect to be sweet.
+What you can expect from your husband if you confront him are the following